-I have always wanted to visit this alluring place since I watched the popular Bollywood movie ‘Refugee’ and wondered where is this vast expanse of nothingness.
-Is this actually in India?
+Ever since I watched the popular Bollywood movie ‘Refugee’, I wondered where is this vast expanse of nothingness.
+Is this place actually in India?
 Is it really that hot over there?
-How do people walk across this white desert?
+How do people walk across this great white desert?

 In this Rann of Kutch travel guide, you will find all the important information on stay, transportation, and other essential amenities.
 Hope you find our guide useful!